freeCodeCamp/guide/src/pages/certifications/coding-interview-prep/project-euler/problem-460-an-ant-on-the-move/index.md

 ---
-title: Problem 460: An ant on the move
+title: An ant on the move
 ---
 ## Problem 460: An ant on the move